LaBoMaP members rewarded for their theses

 Portrait of Fabien Viprey

-Originally from Besançon (25), he joined Cachan (ENS Paris-Saclay) in 2009.
-After obtaining his external agrégation in mechanical engineering in 2012, he turned to teaching and research and pursued a Master's degree in Research at Cachan and UPMC in digital engineering of products and processes (oriented).
+Originally from Besançon (25), he enrolled at Cachan (ENS Paris-Saclay) in 2009.
+After earning his external agrégation in mechanical engineering in 2012, he turned to teaching and research and pursued a Master of Science at Cachan and UPMC in digital product and process engineering (specialized).
 He then defended his thesis at ENS Paris-Saclay on November 18, 2016.
-His work was conducted jointly with the LURPA and the National Metrology and Testing Laboratory (Paris 15th arrondissement) on a European project called " European Metrology Research Program – IND62 TIM Traceable In-process Dimensional Measurement ."
-The ultimate goal of this project is to make a machine tool measurable and ensure the traceability of the measurement within it.
-His objective in this project is to master the geometric behavior of a machine tool in quasi-static conditions during online measurement, with the problems that this implies in terms of the laboratory or workshop environment and sources of measurement disturbance.
-He followed this with an eight-month postdoctoral fellowship in the field of additive manufacturing as part of the SOFIA project on robot metrology topics with control of robot accuracy in the context of additive manufacturing trajectories.
-At the same time, he qualified as a Senior Lecturer and joined the LaBoMaP UGV team in September 2017.
+His work was conducted in collaboration with the LURPA and the National Metrology and Testing Laboratory (Paris 15th) on a European project titled “ European Metrology Research Programme – IND62 TIM Traceable In-process Dimensional Measurement .”
+The ultimate goal of this project is to make a machine tool a measuring instrument and ensure the traceability of measurements within it.
+His objective in this project is to understand the geometric behavior of a machine tool in a quasi-static state during in-process measurement, addressing the challenges this poses in laboratory or workshop environments, as well as sources of measurement disturbances.
+He followed this with an 8-month postdoc in the field of additive manufacturing as part of the SOFIA , focusing on robot metrology and ensuring robot accuracy during additive manufacturing trajectories.
+At the same time, he earned his Associate Professor qualification and joined the UGV team at LaBoMaP in September 2017.
 In September 2018, he will take over as director of the FabLab on the Cluny Campus.

 Latest news